stigpaulsberg/Genome-4/Content/Chapter_12/Chapter_12.md

 Bacteria have only the RNA polymerase, not different varieties of it.
 Eukaryotes employ a different strategy for transcription initiation where activators are playing a much more prominent role than repressor proteins.

 [Here is a list of RNA classifications](https://github.com/stigpaulsberg/Genome-4/blob/master/Content/Chapter_12/RNA-classes.PNG?raw=true)

+#### Transcription factors to note:

+- **General transcription factor (GTF)**:

+This is a complex MADE UP OF THE TWO CLASSES BELOW

+- **TATA-binding protein (TBP)**:

+This has a saddlelike shape that wraps partially around the double helix of DNA, forming a platform onto which the RNA polymerase is subsequently positioned.

+- **TBP-associated factors (TAFs)**:

+These assist the TBP in binding to its sequence specific site.

+**Preinitiation complex** is a big complex of multiple units including RNA polymerase.
+When this complex is set, with the help of transcription factors attached to enhancer sites and proximal binding sites, along with a mediator, the initiation complex goes through a phosphorylation that makes it possible for the RNA polymerase to leave the complex due to a change in its ionic properties.
+RNA polymerase can now transcribe the gene.

+******* ADD PHOTO HERE OF HOW ENCHANCERS, PROX BINDING SITES AND INITIATION COMPLEX WORK TOGETHER *******

+#### Binding sites for transcription factors to note:

+- **Proximal binding sites**:

+The proximal binding sites are **upstream promoter elements**, most of which are located within 2 kb of the transcription start site of the target gene.
+Attachment of a transcription factor to one of these sites influences transcription only of the gene within whose promoter the element is located

+- **Enhancers**: